djorlando24/pyLabDataLogger/README.md

     	- CENTER humidity meters
 	    - USB audio capture devices (via alsa-record)
         - Agilent 33220A waveform generator via USB or GPIB

+Notes:
+	- Support for Tenma thermometers and multimeters via sigrok's UNI-T drivers using the UNI-T D04 USB to serial cables with the WCH.CN ships can require a bus reset on Linux before they'll work.
+To get around this you can run scripts/reset-WCH.CN.sh.
+These devices also have generic USB-to -serial adapters than can easily be confused.
+It may be necessary to specify the driver manually when the device is detected.